-Advances in the availability of administrative data, data from social media, mobile technologies, and online economic transactions, all offer new possibilities to identify social interactions with long panels or high frequency data collections where data on social ties will typically be missing.
+Advances in the availability of administrative data, data from social media, mobile technologies, and online economic transactions all offer new possibilities to identify social interactions with long panels or high-frequency data collection, where data on social ties will typically be missing.

 Three further directions for future research are of note.
-First, under partial observability of $W_0$ (as in Blume et al., 2015), the number of parameters in $W_0$ to be retrieved falls quickly.
-Our approach can then still be applied to complete knowledge of $W_0$ , such as if Aggregate Relational Data is available, and this could be achieved with potentially weaker assumptions for identification, and in even shorter panels.
-To illustrate possibilities, Figure 4 shows results from a final simulation exercise in which we assume the researcher starts with partial knowledge of $W_0$ .
-We do so for the Banerjee et al. (2013) village family network, showing simulation results for scenarios in which the researcher knows the social ties of the three (five, ten) households with the highest out-degree.
-For comparison we also show the earlier simulation results when $W_0$ is entirely unknown.
+First, under partial observability of W_0 (as in Blume et al., 2015), the number of parameters in W_0 to be retrieved falls quickly.
+Our approach can then still be applied to complete knowledge of W_0 , such as if Aggregate Relational Data is available, and this could be achieved with potentially weaker assumptions for identification, and in even shorter panels.
+To illustrate possibilities, Figure A5 shows results from a final simulation exercise in which we assume the researcher starts with partial knowledge of W_0 .
+We do so for Banerjee et al. (2013) village family network, showing simulation results for scenarios in which the researcher knows the social ties of the three (five, ten) households with the highest out-degree.
+For comparison, we also show the earlier simulation results when W_0 is entirely unknown.
 This clearly illustrates that with partial knowledge of the social network, performance on all metrics improves rapidly for any given T.

 Second, we have developed our approach in the context of the canonical linear social interactions model (1).
-This builds on Manski (1993) when $W_0$ is known to the researcher, and the reflection problem is the main challenge in identifying endogenous and exogenous social effects.
-However, as established in Blume et al. (2011) and Blume et al. (2015), the reflection problem is functional-form dependent and may not apply to many non-linear models.
-An important topic for future research is thus to extend the insights gathered here to non-linear social interaction settings.
+This builds on Manski (1993) when W_0 is known to the researcher, and the reflection problem is the main challenge in identifying endogenous and exogenous social effects.
+However, the reflection problem is functional-form dependent and may not apply to many non-linear models (Blume et al., 2011, Blume et al., 2015).
+An important topic for future research is to extend the analysis to non-linear social interaction settings.
+Relatedly, the canonical social interaction model assumes that the same W_0 governs the endogenous and exogenous channels.
+Despite the relaxation we propose in Section 2.3.3, we see this as a limitation of the current method, and future research is needed to allow for a fully flexible approach.

-Finally, our approach has largely taken the network structure as predetermined and fixed.
-Clearly, an important part of the social networks literature examines endogenous network formation (Jackson et al., 2017; de Paula, 2017).
+Finally, an important part of the social networks literature examines endogenous network formation (Jackson et al., 2017; de Paula, 2017).
 Our analysis allows us to begin probing the issue in two ways.
 First, the kind of dyadic regression analysis in Section 4 on the correlates of entries in $W{0,ij}$ suggests factors driving link formation and dissolution.
 Second, this leads naturally to a broad agenda going forward, to address the challenge of simultaneously identifying and estimating time varying models of network formation and social interaction, all in cases where data on social networks is not required.